acidburn0zzz/orgs-docs/migrating-a-user-account.md

 # Migrating a User Account

-You may already have an npm user account that you would now like to use as an Organization.
+You may already have come up with a great name for an npm user account.
+Now, you want to use that name for an organization.
 This page will teach you how to convert an npm user account to an Organization and explain what will happen to the converted user's packages.

 <hr/>